Hair Transplants for Men

 During a Hair Transplant, these loss-resistant hair follicles are surgically relocated to fill in balding areas and restore a natural-looking hairline.
 When fully mature, the transplanted hair follicles continue to produce new hairs for a lifetime.
 The procedure is performed at our fully-accredited outpatient surgery suite to ensure that each patient at our Birmingham, Alabama hair transplant clinic receives the best possible care.

-If you believe permanent hair restoration may be an option for you, please contact our Alabama practice today to schedule a complimentary consultation.
+If you believe permanent hair restoration may be an option for you, please contact our Alabama practice today to schedule a consultation.
 During this appointment with Dr. William Hedden, we will help you evaluate your level of hair loss, discuss your aesthetic goals and answer any questions you have about hair transplants.
 Based on a thorough evaluation, we design a hair restoration program individually tailored to help each patient achieve natural, life-long hair transplant results.